DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 - **ASP.NetCore.Reporting.Angular** - An ASP.Net Core application with an Angular frontend.
 - **ASP.NetCore.Reporting.Common** - Implements services and business logic used by both the MVC and Angular projects.

-You can use the example code in your web application and modify it to suit your use-case scenario.
+You can use the example code in your web application and modify it for your use-case scenario.

 ## Table of Contents: